SoftwareAG/c8y-docs/content/apama/actions-bundle/utility-functions.md

 	string s:= "An event with the text " + evt.text + " has been created.";

-If the texts get longer and have more values that are dynamically set from the data, you can use the Util.replacePlaceholders() function.
-In your text string, you mark the placeholders with the field name from the event and surround it by #{}.
-The second parameter to replacePlaceholders can be any event type.
+If the texts get longer and have more values that are dynamically set from the data, you can use the `Util.replacePlaceholders()` function.
+In your text string, you mark the placeholders with the field name from the event and surround it by `#{}`.
+The second parameter to `replacePlaceholders` can be any event type.

 	myMailText := Util.replacePlaceholders("The device #{source} with the serial number #{c8y_Hardware.serialNumber} created an event with the text #{text} at #{time}.
 The device is located at #{c8y_Address.street} in #{c8y_Address.city}.", evt);